 Jeff Murray is interested in hosting a program on 401k compliance.
 Linda will look at another benefits topic to possibly combine with this one.
 Agreed that Jeff’s topic would be beneficial so long as it was not presented as a sales pitch.

-Angelo suggested using Pica Chu (??) format for presenting some programs with 10 * 10 format.
-Possible good idea for COSHRM meeting.
+Angelo suggested using PechaKucha format for presenting some programs with 10 * 10 format.
+Possible good idea for our August program following the COSHRM meeting.

 Certification Update – (Cherie)